 If using in a bath always mix with a teaspoonful of sunflower oil and mix carefully before swishing in the bath.

 It can also be used in a steam inhalation by putting a couple of drops in a bowl of hot water, popping a towel or tea towel over your head to form a tent and inhaling for 10-15 mins.

-Some books advise not using Marjoram oil if you suffer from low blood pressure but according to Tisserand and Young, second edition, page 346 there are no known hazards or contraindications to sweet marjoram.
+Some books advise not using Marjoram oil if you suffer from low blood pressure but according to Tisserand and Young, Essential Oil Safety, second edition, page 346 there are no known hazards or contraindications to sweet marjoram.

 It may be wise to avoid marjoram in pregnancy unless advised to its safe usage by a suitably qualified and experienced aromatherapist.